Another old tradition that is alive and well in Boyle this year is the May morning leaving of flowers on doorsteps.

 Mayflower water taken from the well on May Day was said to offer protection and cures.
 This water and May morning dew was believed to be good for the complexion.

-(Boyletoday.com photograph taken this morning shows flowers on the doorstep of a house on St. Patrick Street)
+(Boyletoday.com photograph shows flowers on the doorstep of a house on St. Patrick Street earlier this morning)